mattocci27/sad_data/README.md

 RSQLite

 ### Python dependencies
-Some of comunity datasets require the
+Some of community datasets require the
  [EcoData Retriever](https://github.com/weecology/retriever) for import.

 ### Usage